-By default, line 2 of the display is blank for the TLS-5/6/8000 Series units.
+By default, line 2 of the display is blank for the TLS-4000 Series units.
+By default, line 2 for other TLS Series units displays the time and date.

 8.2.3 Configuration Mode Page

 The Configuration page lets set the value of various configuration items.
 Each configuration item has a name and a value.
 The Mode Select command is used to both change the value of an item as well as set the name of the item which will be returned by a subsequent Mode Sense command for the Configuration page.
 The format of the Configuration page is shown in Table 8-5.